kevinsogo/compgen/README.md

 **Important**

 - Do something about the fact that Python's `random` module makes no guarantees of reproducibility across implementations and platforms; see [this](https://stackoverflow.com/questions/8786084/reproducibility-of-python-pseudo-random-numbers-across-systems-and-versions).
+- Give a better name than "compgen".
+We can still rename this package while it's early.

 **Others**